1178 Broadway -- Burlingame, California 94010

 DEHLINGER WINERY

-Tom Dehlinger is now in his third decade of production.
-We knew him when he was a young feller...today he's a gray beard!
+Tom Dehlinger is now in his fifth decade of production.
+We knew him when he was a young feller...today he's a gray beard and his daughters are now working in the business!

 The Dehlinger family has about 50 acres of vineyards in Sebastopol and make some exceptional wines.
 Now much sought-after, we're happy to say we discovered Tom back in the mid-1970s when he first started.
 Back then Tom grew but a small portion of the fruit for his wines.